 After commencement weekend, a video link will be posted online and you may watch a recording of the ceremony.

 Students earning baccalaureate degrees (including those awarded as part of combined degrees) are eligible to receive Latin honors based on their UB cumulative grade point average (GPA) on the following scale:

 Average (based on 4.0=A)

 To receive the Latin honors designation in the printed commencement programs, and to be eligible to wear the honorific gold cord (cum laude, magna and summa) during these ceremonies, candidates for the June degree conferral date must:

 This recognition is only intended for students who will have their degrees conferred in June, or have had their degrees conferred in the previous February or September.

-The gold cords will be available for purchase ($12) at the University Bookstore on North Campus beginning March 7th, 2017.
+The gold cords will be available for purchase ($12) at the University Bookstore on North Campus beginning TBD.
 Students must present UB ID at time of purchase.

 Recognition of Other Honors

 Candidates for graduation are also encouraged to wear on their robes any insignia, emblems or pins signifying membership in honorary societies or academic organizations, or special honors received for academic or extracurricular activities.